MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookJustifyTrustedDomains="contoso.com,fabrikam.com,litware.com"}
 ```

-### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label:
+### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label

 For the same label policy, create the following advanced client setting with one of the following values: